 • Subsoil irrigation

-You can combine several irrigation methods in your garden, as each kind of plant requires specific watering regime.
+You can combine several irrigation methods in your garden, as each kind of plant requires a specific watering regime.

 Surface irrigation method

-Surface irrigation is one the most inexpensive methods.
+Surface irrigation is one of the most inexpensive methods.
 The water is supplied directly from a hose and all the system is installed on the surface, making all the installation quite easy.
-However, this method has several disadvantages, such as oxygen deprivation which is definitely harmful for roots.
+However, this method has several disadvantages, such as oxygen deprivation which is definitely harmful to roots.
 Therefore, constant surface irrigation is not recommended.

 Subsoil irrigation system

-This method contributes to the oxygen access and doesn’t require constant soil loosening.
-Intra-soil irrigation is perfect for areas with water shortage, since this option reduces water consumption by half compared to the surface method.
+This method contributes to oxygen access and doesn’t require constant soil loosening.
+Intra-soil irrigation is perfect for areas with water shortages since this option reduces water consumption by half compared to the surface method.
 Take into account the possibility of clogging the holes in the pipeline.
 Always install a filter at the beginning of your irrigation system.

-Such system is also called “Rainy garden”.
+Such a system is also called “Rainy garden”.
 Water drops gradually moisten the soil near the plant at a certain angle.
 This process is carried out with the help of special sprinklers, which are installed in certain places at some distance from each other.
 Rotating sprinklers are usually used for areas completely covered with vegetation like lawns and flowerbeds.

-Sprinkling promotes gradual and deep soil moisture, so that its structure is not damaged as in the case of surface irrigation.
+Sprinkling promotes gradual and deep soil moisture so that its structure is not damaged as in the case of surface irrigation.
 With this method, the aerial parts of the plant are saturated with moisture, which leads to higher yields.
 This is especially true for strawberry plantations.
-If you install the sprinklers under the trees, your plants will be waters and the dust and insects will be washed from the leaves at the same time.
+If you install the sprinklers under the trees, your plants will be water and the dust and insects will be washed from the leaves at the same time.

 Adjusting the device, you should focus on balancing the intensity of water flow and the ability to absorb water.
 Moisture should have time to be absorbed to prevent the formation of puddles and dirt, which can cause tough crust when the surface dries, preventing oxygen to reach the plant roots.

 When organizing portable irrigation it is better to use hoses made of PVC or thermoplastic.
 Sprayers are stacked in the necessary place and moved when the soil is wet.
-This system is convenient for automatic watering, which can be adjusted to evening and night time.
-By the morning the water is absorbed and in the daytime it is possible to loosen the soil to ensure oxygen access to the roots.
+This system is convenient for automatic watering, which can be adjusted to evening and nighttime.
+By the morning the water is absorbed and in the daytime, it is possible to loosen the soil to ensure oxygen access to the roots.